Skala10/Weather-app/README.md

 - Feature 1: Check weather by geolocation
 - Feature 2: Work with API
 - Feature 3: DOM manipulation
+- Feature 4: Save all information in local storage

 ## Technologies